efyang/rektchat/howitworks.md

 2. On update will broadcast model to every single user, then clears messages
 3. On a client's first connect, the server appends the (user, their world) to the first part of the model
 4. On receiving of messages it will append to a current message list
+5. Use (make-mail recpworld message) to send the message
+6. Use make-bundle to map sending
+- In order to perform these actions, a
+- universe's event handler returns something
+- called a universe bundle:
+- (make-bundle universe-state list-of-mail-messages list-of-worlds-to-delete)